Great Yarmouth: Sightseeing and tourism

 The Grade II listed Winter Gardens building sits next to the Wellington Pier.
 The cast iron, framed glass structure was shipped by barge from Torquay in 1903, ostensibly without the loss of a single pane of glass.
-Over the years, it has been used as ballroom, roller skating rink and beer garden.
-In the 1990s it was converted into a nightclub by Jim Davidson and has since been used as a family leisure venue.
+Over the years, it has been used as a ballroom, roller skating rink and beer garden.
+In the 1990s, it was converted into a nightclub by Jim Davidson and has since been used as a family leisure venue.
 It is currently closed.
-In the meantime it has been named by the Victorian Society as a heritage building at risk of disrepair.
+In the meantime, it has been named by the Victorian Society as a heritage building at risk of disrepair.

-Great Yarmouth's seafront, known as "The Golden Mile" attracts millions of visitors each year to its sandy beaches, indoor and outdoor attractions and amusement arcades.
+Great Yarmouth's seafront, known as "The Golden Mile", attracts millions of visitors each year to its sandy beaches, indoor and outdoor attractions and amusement arcades.
 Great Yarmouth's Marine Parade has twelve Amusement Arcades within 2 sqmi, including: Atlantis, The Flamingo, Circus Circus, The Golden Nugget, The Mint, Leisureland, The Majestic, The Silver Slipper, The Showboat, Magic City, Quicksilver and The Gold Rush, opened in 2007.
 In addition to the two piers, tourist attractions on Marine Parade include Joyland, Pirates Cove Adventure Golf, Castaway Island Adventure Golf, the Marina Centre, the Sea Life Centre, Merrivale Model Village and the Pleasure Beach and Gardens.

-In August 2019, the Venetian Waterways and gardens reopened.
-The waterways, running parallel to the main beach, were a feature constructed as a work-creation scheme in 1926–1928, consisting of canals and formal gardens, with rowing boats, pedalos and gondolas.
-These had been allowed to silt up, decay and become abandoned.
-With a grant from the Heritage Lottery Fund of £1.7m and the labour of volunteers, the flowerbeds have been restored with 20,000 plants, and the 1920s cafe has been restored.
-That and the boat hire are being run by a social enterprise.
+In August 2019, the Venetian Waterways and gardens in Great Yarmouth were reopened following a major restoration project delivered by contractor Blakedown Landscapes.
+Originally constructed between 1926 and 1928 as a work-creation scheme, the site features canals and formal gardens that had fallen into disrepair, with waterways silted up and infrastructure neglected.
+Supported by a £1.7 million grant from the Heritage Lottery Fund and assistance from volunteers, the restoration involved replanting the flowerbeds with 20,000 plants and refurbishing the original 1920s café.
+The café and boat hire facilities are now operated by a social enterprise.